-ESABASE2 Registration ×
+ESABASE2 Registration - - ×

 License Registration

 Your license is not registered yet.
 To register the license, the information listed below will be sent to etamax.
-This can be done live by clicking "Ser If this does not work (maybe because your firewall does not allow this operation), choose "Send email".
-When you received the binding code via e-mail, copy the code into the text field at "Set Binding Code" and pres button. nd nov v".
-'Set Code 2"
+This can be done live by clicking "Sen If this does not work (maybe because your firewall does not allow this operation), choose "Send email".
+When you received the binding code via e-mail, copy the code into the text field at "Set Binding Code" and press button. ."

--Live Register now Contacts the ESABASE2 server directly and provides the registration and feedback instantly.
+Live Register now Contacts the ESABASE2 server directly and provides the registration and feedback instantly.

 Email Opens the default email editor and prepares an email which you can send to etamax.
-Register via email Set Binding Code
+Register via email Opens the default email editor and prepares an email which you can send to etamax.
+Registration and feedback will take some time (>1day) Set Binding Code

 Set Code

-The following information will be transmitted to etamax: License Key: 9F17F619-20F6-11E6-93BB-0050569E5F00 Machine Key: C5BXhc1d4uZHyLHsHt9MnA==
+The following information will be transmitted to etamax: License Key: 9F17F619-20F6-11E6-93BB-0050569E5F00 Machine Key: C5BXhc1d4uZHyLHsHt9MnA== ~

 Show more license information

-ОК
+OK